Differences-Between-Arbitration-and-Court-Litigation

 Real Estate Law: The Difference Between Arbitration and Court Litigation

-Sorry for your circumstance James.
-Building a home is never easy.
+Sorry for your circumstance, James.
+Building a home is never simple.

 Sales Contract Clauses

-First, many real estate and sales contracts contain arbitration clauses whereby the parties to a contract agree not to litigate, but go through a less formal decision-making process.
-If a contract however, calls for arbitration, then the case cannot be litigated in court unless the parties agree to do so later.
+First, many real estate and sales contracts contain arbitration clauses whereby the parties to a contract agree not to litigate but to go through a less formal decision-making process.
+If a contract, however, calls for arbitration, then the case cannot be litigated in court unless the parties agree to do so later.

 Litigation